AswinRaj96/Breast-cancer-detection/README.md

 # Breast-cancer-detection

-In this notebook brest cancer detection is done using KNN classifier and Decision Tree classifier and the results are compared.
+In this notebook breast cancer detection is done using KNN classifier and Decision Tree classifier and the results are compared.